 Can Disputing a Collection or Credit Item Hurt You?

-The act of asserting your rights under laws like the FCRA or FDCPA doesn’t, of itself, hurt your credit.
+The act of asserting your rights under laws like the FCRA or FDCPA doesn’t hurt your credit.
 However, the outcome of these actions might change your credit score or what you owe.

-For example, if you dispute a negative item on your credit report, that doesn’t in itself have any bearing on your credit score.
-However, if the item is removed from your credit report as a result of your TransUnion, Equifax, or Experian dispute, your credit score based on that report may increase.
+For example, if you dispute a negative item on your credit report, that doesn’t have any bearing on your credit score.
+However, if the item is removed from your credit report due to your TransUnion®, Equifax®, or Experian® dispute, your credit score based on that report may increase.

 Likewise, if you ask for validation of a collection item and the agency can’t prove the debt, you may not actually owe it.
-You can dispute the information on your credit report in that case, using the lack of validation documents as part of your reasoning.
+In that case, you can dispute the information on your credit report, using the lack of validation documents as part of your reasoning.
 If the collection is removed from your credit report, your score will likely go up.

 How Many Items Can You Dispute at Once?